What Is Predictive Maintenance? (Types, Examples & Benefits)

 • What has the equipment history been like thus far?

-• What do our records show regarding equipment downtime, defects, losses, and safety threats?
+• What do our records show regarding equipment downtime, defects, losses and safety threats?

 Implementing a predictive maintenance plan in your business requires that you first identify a list of critical assets for the program’s implementation.
-Afterwards, establish a baseline of all identified equipment, and monitor each piece of machinery regularly to assess condition.
+Afterward, establish a baseline of all identified equipment, and monitor each piece of machinery regularly to assess condition.
 It is not possible to determine whether machinery may be malfunctioning if it’s not monitored regularly.

 After identifying your most valuable assets and equipment, here are additional steps to help you begin applying predictive maintenance to your business: